josephdpurcell/wbm2cm/README.md

 * Properly handle recovery scenarios
 * Validate the migration before beginning
 * Follow the Search API pattern for use of batch api to allow arbitrary tasks to be defined and processed

+# Known Bugs

+* When using this module with the [https://github.com/josephdpurcell/drupal8_wbm2cm_concept-project](drupal8_wbm2cm_concept) install profile the body field is not visible at /node/{id}/edit.
+At present, it's unclear whether that is an issue with the migration, the install profile, or something else.